-Approved by the COSPAR Council at its meeting in July 2012
+Approved by the COSPAR Council on 29 January 2021

 I. ADMISSION OF NEW MEMBERS

-I.1.
-National Scientific Institutions, as defined by ICSU, engaged in space research and International Scientific Unions federated in ICSU may become Members of COSPAR (hereafter referred as Members).
+National Scientific Institutions, as defined by the International Science Council (ISC), engaged in space research, and International Scientific Unions federated in ISC may become Members of COSPAR (hereafter referred as Members).
 COSPAR is an association under French law.

-I.2.
-National Scientific Institutions or International Scientific Unions desiring COSPAR membership shall submit their application to the President of COSPAR (hereafter referred to as President).
+National Scientific Institutions as defined by ISC or International Scientific Unions, federated in ISC, desiring COSPAR membership shall submit their application to the President of COSPAR (hereafter referred to as President).
 The letter of application shall consist of a letter of intent accompanied by an information sheet giving an account of activities related to scientific space research on the territory represented by the National Scientific Institution or in the field of scientific research covered by the International Scientific Union.

-I.3.
 Each application for membership shall be circulated to Member National Scientific Institutions and International Scientific Unions.
-If no objections are raised within two months, the applicant Institution or Union shall become a Member without any further action by the date of expiration of the two month period.
+If no objections are raised within two months, the applicant Institution or Union shall become a Member without any further action by the date of expiration of the two-month period.
 In the event any objections are raised by National Scientific Institutions or International Scientific Unions, the COSPAR Bureau may ask for further information and shall submit the case to the COSPAR Council (hereafter referred to as the Council) for discussion and decision by vote.
 A two-thirds majority of votes cast, excluding abstentions, shall be required for the application to be approved.